ASNA/ASNA.AmyuniPDF/README.md

 >Note: Change to the master branch, from the dropdown above, for AVR 12+ code.

+A tip of the ASNA nerd beanie to Forrest Forbus for his substantial help in understanding how to make the Amyuni PDF driver work with AVR for .NET!

 The Amyuni PDF driver needs several configuration tasks performed before it can be used.
 To make the Amyuni PDF driver easy to use we've squirreled away these tasks in a simple AVR class library wrapper composed of three classes:

 * [__Helpers__](http://asna.github.io/AVR-ASP.NET-Amyuni-AnnotatedCode/code/ASNA.AmyuniPDF/Helpers.html) provides a couple of helper methods.